Simplifyd Cloud

 Multiple ingress endpoints

-A single service can have more than one ingress — for example, an HTTP endpoint on port 8080 for your REST API and a gRPC endpoint on port 9090 for an internal RPC interface.
+A single service can have more than one ingress — for example, an HTTP endpoint on port 8080 for your REST API, a gRPC endpoint on port 9090, and a TCP endpoint on port 5432.
 Click Add Ingress again to add further endpoints.

 Removing an ingress